-Grove Street is near to Haymarket (one of Edinburgh's mainline railway stations) and the West End.
+Grove Street is near to Haymarket (one of Edinburgh's mainline railway stations and tram stops) and the West End.
 This area has an array of small independent shops, and Princes Street, the New Town and the Old Town are all just a short walk away.
 It’s a short and pleasant walk to the Royal Mile and the Castle via Lothian Road and Johnston Terrace.

 Grove street is only a few minutes' walk away from the Edinburgh International Conference Centre (EICC).
 It's also a great location to enjoy the city's cultural life: you are within walking distance of the King’s Theatre, Cameo Cinema, Filmhouse (home of the Edinburgh International Film Festival), Lyceum Theatre, Usher Hall and Traverse Theatre.
 Many of these venues serve the Edinburgh International Festival and Fringe.